Typhoon Bualoi (2019): Japan

 Hourly precipitation of October 25–26 in Japan Standard Time, of Tōhoku, Kantō, and Chūbu.

 Japan, mainly Chiba and Fukushima Prefectures, was still recovering from Typhoons Faxai and Hagibis.
 Warm, moist air flowed into the typhoon and caused Bualoi to flow excessive rain upon the prefecture on October 25, despite not reaching land.
 Advisories were issued across the country and evacuations took place.
 According to the Fire and Disaster Management Agency, 26 casualties were reported; 13 people were killed and 13 were injured, with 5 of the injuries being serious.
 4,998 houses were damaged across the country, according to the agency.
-Total loss were finalized at over US$200 million.
+Total losses were finalized at over US$200 million.

 Damages such as floods and the flooding of rivers and landslides mainly occurred in the Chiba Prefecture.
 About half of the fatalities occurred in a car, such as when the car was submerged or washed away by the river while evacuating by car.
 In Chiba Prefecture, two landslides occurred in Midori-ku, Yokohama, killing two men and women in their 60s and a woman in her 40s.
 A landslide also occurred in Ichihara, killing a woman in her 50s.
 In Mobara, a man died after being swept away by a river.
 Another report claimed that a woman was seen being swept into the river, after which she was found dead.
 In Nagara, one man was found in each of the two cars, but both died.
 In Chōnan, two men died from similar damage.
 A man in his 80s was also found dead in Sakura.
 In Sōma, Fukushima, a woman in her 60s was found dead after a river that flowed through the city overflowed.
 Her son was reported missing before being found dead at Matsukawa-ura Bay.